 God reminded me of another season in my life when a different set of circumstances felt difficult to bear… and how He graciously intervened to alter my perspective.

 Back in 2005, I had been hired to be the administrator of a brand new, uniquely-styled school – Veritas Academy.
 Doors opened that fall to a larger-than-expected first year enrollment of over 130 students.
 I was excited to see what could be accomplished, although I only planned to stay on for the two years I had committed to.
 Not a day more.
-Little did I know then that God had far deeper – and longer – plans that eventually would include the rest of my
+Little did I know then that God had far deeper – and longer – plans that eventually would include the rest of my family in some form or fashion.

 God also used (and is still using) my tenure at Veritas to grow and purge me of perspectives that had gotten in the way of my relationship with Him – namely being too much of a people-pleaser and a propensity to manage things in my own wisdom and strength.